* Supreme Court in 2003 ruled on another part of the law

 By James Vicini

-WASHINGTON, March 20 Reuters) - The Supreme Court ruled on Tuesday that states cannot be sued for money damages for violating a key provision of a federal law that gives workers time off for a serious medical condition, a decision that could affect millions of state employees.
+WASHINGTON, March 20 (Reuters) - The U.S. Supreme Court ruled on Tuesday that states cannot be sued for money damages for violating a key provision of a federal law that gives workers time off for a serious medical condition, a decision that could affect millions of state employees.

-The high court by a 5-4 vote ruled that lawsuits against states under the law were barred by state sovereign immunity, deciding a case about claims for money damages for violations of a provision of the 1993 Family and Medical Leave Act.
+The high court by a 5-4 vote ruled that lawsuits against states under the law were barred by state sovereign immunity, rejecting state worker claims for money damages for violations of a provision of the 1993 Family and Medical Leave Act.

 At issue was the law’s “self-care” provision that allows a worker to take up to 12 weeks of unpaid time off to recover from a serious illness or medical condition.
 There are about 5 million state workers in the nation.